 - 4.2.1 The policy supports the concerns of the consultees made known through the consultation process by protecting the land which was the route of the railway, now dismantled, between Ryburgh and Fakenham (in so far as it passes through the Neighbourhood Area) from development.
 Greater access to the countryside will benefit the community and thereby promote its future sustainable development. - 4.2.2 The evidence in support of the policy is the concern of the consultees and the current status of the land as "land safeguarded for sustainable transport uses" by NNDC Core Strategy (Policy CT7) and Proposals Map.
-The extent of the route of the dismantled railway is the same as the area designated by Policy CT7 of the NNDC Core Strategy, or, such area as may be designated as land safeguarded for sustainable transport uses in the District Council's emerging Local Plan if different, and is shown hatched brown on 'Annex 4 Land Safeguarded for Public Access'.
-It is accepted that Policy 2 cannot apply to that part of the dismantled railway passing through the Industrial Site where it is impracticable due to existing buildings.
+The extent of the route of the dismantled railway is shown hatched brown on 'Annex 4 Land Safeguarded for Public Access'.
+Policy 2 does not apply to that part of the dismantled railway passing through the Industrial Site where it is impracticable due to existing buildings.